 Some of our programs are based on technology licensed from others.
 Our breach of an existing license or failure to obtain a license to technology required to develop, test and commercialize our products may seriously harm our business.
-With respect to our license agreement with Daiichi Sankyo Co., Ltd. for patents and patent applications covering sapacitabine, we have advised Daiichi Sankyo that we wish to terminate the license agreement as of March 23, 2023 for commercial reasons.
+In March 2023 we terminated our license agreement with Daiichi Sankyo Co., Ltd. for patents and patent applications covering sapacitabine for commercial reasons.